ucla-vision/xivo/README.md

 A simple python binding is provided by wrapping some public interfaces of the estimator via [`pybind11`](https://github.com/pybind/pybind11).
 Check out `pybind11/pyxivo.cpp` for the available interfaces in python.
 With pybind11, it is relatively easy if you want to expose more interfaces of the C++ implementation to python.

-An example of using the python binding is available in `scripts/pyxivo.py`, which demonstrates estimator creation, data loading, and visualization in python.
+An example of using the Python binding is available in `scripts/pyxivo.py`, which demonstrates estimator creation, data loading, and visualization in python.

-To run the demo, simply execute:
+To run the demo, execute:

 ```
 python scripts/pyxivo.py -root $TUMVIROOT -seq room6 -cam_id 0
 ```

 in the project root directory.
-The command line options are more or less same as the C++ executable.
-For detailed usage, you can look at the options defined at the begining of the script `scripts/pyxivo.py`.
-Note you might need to install some python dependencies:
+The command-line options are more or less the same as the C++ executable.
+For detailed usage, you can look at the options defined at the beginning of the script `scripts/pyxivo.py`.
+Note you might need to install some python dependencies by executing the following in the project root directory:

 ```
 pip install -r requirements.txt
 ```

-executed in the project root directory.

 ## Performance

 The benchmark performance of this software on TUM-VI dataset is comparable to other open-source VIO systems (slightly worse than optimization-based OKVIS and VINS-Mono and on par with EKF-based ROVIO).
 Also, our system runs at more than 100 Hz on a desktop PC with a Core i7 6th gen CPU at very low CPU consumption rate.
 The runtime can be further improved by utilizing CPU cache and memory better.
 The following table shows the performance on 6 indoor sequences where ground-truth poses are available.
-The numbers for OKVIS, VINS-Mono and ROVIO are taken from the TUM-VI benchmark paper.
+The numbers for OKVIS, VINS-Mono, and ROVIO are taken from the TUM-VI benchmark paper.
 Ours XIVO is obtained by using the aforementioned evaluation script.

 | Sequence | length | OKVIS | VINS-Mono | ROVIO | Ours-XIVO |